psx95/learning-go/object-orientation-polymorphism/interfaces.md

 // This works here since we know the underlying type in r is actually a File\
 f2 = r.(File)   // panics upon failure

-// Type assetion - avoiding panic when underlying type is unknown
+// Type assertion - avoiding panic when underlying type is unknown
 // the second parameter we accept here is a boolean, which indicates if the type
 // assertion we made here was correct or not.
 //